Career & Finances | Hospitals | Leadership

 Although the title can seem misleading, a CNO is a non-clinical administrator that works alongside various healthcare executives and represents the nursing program in its entirety.
 However, it is common for CNOs to maintain their nursing license in the event that returning to the bedside is needed (in a code black scenario, for example).

-A CNO can modify and re-implement new care plan procedures and processes to enhance patient experiences, oversee recruitment and retention programs, manage budgeting and employee compensation, and so much more!
+A CNO can modify and re-implement new care plan procedures and processes to enhance patient experiences, oversee recruitment and retention programs, manage budgeting and employee compensation, and much more.

-For one looking to land a position as a CNO, it is exceptionally beneficial for them to take on any leadership opportunities that become available to them throughout their career, whether it is from an RN or DON role.
+For those looking to land a position as a CNO, it is exceptionally beneficial to take on any leadership opportunities that become available, whether it is from an RN or DON role.

 Although there is so much more to be said on the nursing hierarchy, please do not think that your role is any more or any less important than another’s.

-We hope that this break down has given you insight as to how far one can take their nursing career!
+We hope that this break down has given you insight as to how far you can take your nursing career!

 Love what you read?